 The proposed action updates existing MICS requirements concerning surveillance at gambling establishments and takes into account the variations in size of different gaming operations.
 The proposed action makes specified surveillance requirements currently only applicable to Tier V cardroom business licensees (authorized to operate 61 or more gaming tables) additionally applicable to Tier IV cardroom business licensees (authorized to operate 31 to 60 gaming tables).

-Specifically, this would require a Tier IV cardroom business licensee to establish a separate surveillance unit and provide dedicated cameras for all gaming tables.
-The amendments also make necessary updates to the requirements concerning the quality and format of video recordings consistent with modern-day digital surveillance technologies.
+Specifically, this would require a Tier IV cardroom business licensee to establish a separate surveillance unit with dedicated surveillance staff and provide a dedicated camera installed at each gambling table and one Pan/Tilt/Zoom camera installed at every ten or fewer authorized tables present in the gambling operations area, as specified.
+The amendments also make necessary updates to the requirements for cardroom business licensees in all Tiers concerning the quality and format of video recordings consistent with modern-day digital surveillance technologies.
 To provide cardroom business licensees enough time to upgrade their existing surveillance systems in compliance with the regulatory changes, these regulations will be submitted to the Office of Administrative Law for final review with a request for a delayed effective date of 12 months from the date of filing with the Secretary of State.

+Although there are 84 licensed cardrooms, only 61 are active and impacted by this proposed action.
+Out of the 61 cardrooms that are impacted, 50 are small businesses and 11 are typical businesses.
 The total statewide dollar costs that businesses may incur to comply with this regulation over its lifetime is estimated to include average initial one-time costs of \$63,776 per small business cardroom and \$150,976 per typical business cardroom in the first year, and average annual ongoing costs of \$30,571 per small business cardroom and \$79,635 per typical business cardroom in all subsequent years.
 This results in an estimated industry-wide total cost of \$4,849,524 in the first year and an ongoing cost of \$2,404,516 per year thereafter.
+Notably, the actual industry-wide total costs may be substantially lower, as many cardrooms already meet the proposed requirements.